 Your Level of Shared Fault

-You don’t lose your right to compensation if you’re hurt in an accident that was over 50% your fault.
+You will lose your right to compensation if you’re hurt in an accident that was over 50% your fault.
 If your level of blame is 50% or less, Florida’s modified comparative fault rules reduce your compensation award in proportion to your own degree of fault.

-For example, if you were hurt in a bicycle accident that happened largely because you were texting and veered into the road, the jury might decide you were 80% responsible for the crash.
+For example, if you were hurt in a bicycle accident that happened largely because you were texting and veered into the road, the jury might decide you were 51% responsible for the crash.
 In that case, you’d be entitled to nothing.
 However, if the jury decided you were 50% responsible, you’d be able to take home half of your court award.

 Experienced lawyers often estimate your share of fault before agreeing to take on your case.
 If your level of shared fault is too high, the lawyer might refuse to take your case.